 Snowflake’s Data Cloud is powered by an advanced data platform provided as Software-as-a-Service (SaaS).
-ChartMogul allows you to export MRR movements, customers, custom attributes, and tags to Snowflake tables.
+Configure Snowflake as one of ChartMogul’s advanced destinations to export MRR movements, customers, custom attributes and tags to Snowflake tables.
 From there, you can create your own views and combine datasets for further analysis.

 Here’s what we cover in this article: